Beta Feature

 Navigate to Analyze > Acquisition (this may be behind the More menu).

-By default, the chart will show you new user acquisition over the Past 7 days, grouped by Initial Marketing Channel.
+By default, the chart will show you acquisition metrics grouped by Initial Marketing Channel, over the Past 7 days.

 Advanced options